Eating Well As You Get Older

 - Look for ways to combine foods from the different food groups in creative ways.
 You can do this while continuing to eat familiar foods that reflect your cultural, ethnic, or family traditions.

-- Experiment with ethnic foods, regional dishes, or vegetarian recipes.
+- Experiment with regional dishes or vegetarian recipes.

 - Try out different kinds of fruits, vegetables, and grains that add color to your meals.